siwei-lu/tacer/README.md

 # tacer

-A easier way to create a react app.
+A easier way to create a Javascript project.

 ## How to use